joseph01046/joseph01046/README.md

 - Hi!
 I’m Jose Miguel.
-I live in Argentina.I'm a front-end developer.
+I live in Argentina.
+I’m a front-end developer.
-- I’m interested in making useful webpages that don't look boring or outdated.
+- I’m interested in making useful webpages that don’t look boring or outdated.
 - Currently learning React.

 Any comments or suggestions are greatly appreciated!